aegomez/js-adv-exercises-2/README.md

 3. Given a representation of a binary tree, implement a function that can traverse all nodes in prefix, infix, and postfix order.

+4. Write an enhanced DOM querySelectAll method that can support the following selector:

+   - Select nodes whose children match a pattern.
+Must select the direct parent of the child selector.

+   - `‘<parent-selector> < <child-selector>’`

 ## Author

 Adrian Gomez